Bundelkhand: Notable people

-In Art and Literature
+In art and literature

 An engraving of a picture by Henry Melville entitled Scene near Chillah Tarah Ghaut, Bundelkhund was published in Fisher's Drawing Room Scrap Book, 1835 alongside a poetical illustration by Letitia Elizabeth Landon, Scene in Bundelkhund, which alludes to the desperate conditions in the district due to the famine then prevailing.

+The "nearly independent territory of Bundelcund" is featured in Jules Verne's 1872 novel Around the World in Eighty Days, as the scene where Phileas Fogg and Jean Passepartout rescue the Princess Aouda.

+In another of Verne's novels, The Mysterious Island, Captain Nemo of Twenty Thousand Leagues Under the Seas identifies himself as Prince Dakkar, son of the Hindu raja of Bundelkhand.